hazelcast/hazelcast-platform-training/Lab4.md

-# Lab 4 - Enriching the Stream
+# Lab 4 - Enriching the Event Stream

 ## Objectives
 * Enrich the streaming data with the company name information.